RosarioRu/currency-exchanger/README.md

 * _Store your ExchangeRate API key in the .env file.
 Ddon't use quotes or backticks.
 Simply enter the key after creating a variable to hold it followed by an equals sign.
 Make sure to name it API\_KEY so the embedded expressions in the file 'src/currencies-service.js' work properly (or update the code to the name you choose if you want to call your API key something else).
 Here is an example with a fake key: API_KEY=01010101010101010110101_

-* _Using your terminal, navigate to the root level of the cloned project's directory and enter: $ npm install.
+* _Navigate to the root level of the project directory and enter the coammand: $ npm install dotenv-webpack@2.0.0 --save-dev_

+* _Next enter: $ npm install.
 This will install the dependencies required for this project.
 It will also create the nodes_modules directory which will contain the actual packages and dependencies, as well as a list of these downloads in the package-lock.json file._

 * _Next enter the command $ npm run build.
 This will bundle all the code into the dist directory inside the bundle.js file.
 A file called index.html will also be created in this directory, which you can open by right-clicking and selecting 'Open With Live Server.'
 This is how you can view the page for the project._